-- Completion of the Institution admission requirements - Be at least 18 years of age. - The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - Applicants less than 21 years of age must provide a letter of intent to hire from a prospective employer. - Provide a DMV driving record printout (Applicants must possess a driving record free of current serious violations). - Applicants with any serious violations are subject to review and may be required to provide a letter of intent to hire from a prospective employer. - Pass a Department of Transportation (DOT) physical as required by Federal & State agencies.
+- Meet the Institutional admission requirements - Be at least 18 years of age. - The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - Applicants less than 21 years of age must provide a letter of intent to hire from a prospective employer. - Provide a DMV driving record printout free of current serious violations. - Applicants with any serious violations are subject to review and may be required to provide a letter of intent to hire from a prospective employer. - Pass a Department of Transportation (DOT) physical as required by Federal & State agencies. - Pass a drug screen when administered.

-- Pass a drug screen when administered. - No felony convictions in the past five (5) years. - All criminal records are subject to review and may be required to provide a letter of intent to hire from a prospective employer.
+No felony convictions in the past five (5) years.
+All criminal records are subject to review and may be required to provide a letter of intent to hire from a prospective employer.